rumyantseva/going-secure/README.md

 # Going secure with Go

-How to run the slides:
+The slides are avaliable at [talks.godoc.org](https://talks.godoc.org/github.com/rumyantseva/going-secure/going-secure.slide).

+You can also run the slides on your machine:

 ```
 go get -u golang.org/x/tools/cmd/present